openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 1 permits the presence of boxes that are defined outside the standard.
 Again, *jpylyzer* will simply ignore these and process all other boxes normally.

+All user warnings are printed to the standard error device (typically the console screen).
+File-level warnings are also written to the *warnings* output element.

 Using *jpylyzer* as a Python module {#using-as-python-module}
 ---------------------------------------